arjundha/COMP1510-Hackathon/README.md

 The yfinance package is used to provide the user with up to date knowledge on the stock market.
 This information can be used to see the impact this pandemic is having on the economy.

-The pandas package
+The pandas package is used to read the created dow.csv file.

+The pandas_datareader package is used to create the data_frame from the csv.file.

-The matplotlib package
+The matplotlib package is used to plot the data in the data_frame.

 Finally, these APIs were used in the development of this application:
 1. news.api (https://newsapi.org/)